vaughan/jdbcHelloWorld/README.md

 # jdbcHelloWorld

-Example jdbc connection with mysql for testing jdbc
+Example jdbc connection with mysql or postgres for testing jdbc

 ## Getting Started

-see buildJdbcHelloWorld.sh
+see buildJdbcHelloWorld.sh and prepareData_JdbcHelloWorld.sh

 ## more info about jdbc setup on ubuntu